OpenDSA/OpenDSA/RST/source/Development/BinaryTreeTraversal.rst

 node itself.
 But to do that requires that the children's children be deleted first, and so on.
-This is called a :dfn:`postorder traversal`.
+This is called a :term:`postorder traversal`.

 .. topic:: Example